Low Temperature District Heating for the Baltic Sea Region

 atene KOM responsibilities

 atene KOM took over the task to develop the project, i.e. to write and submit the application.
 After project approval atene KOM successfully applied for project management, finance and communication management.
-Within the framework of the project management for the lead partner and the partner consortium atene KOM will take over the administrative and content related management of the project.
+Within the framework of the project management for the lead partner and the partner consortium atene KOM took over the administrative and content related management of the project.

 Interreg Baltic Sea Region V B (2014 – 2020)